I get asked frequently: how do I help my kid do more with LEGO gears and motors?

 MouldKing Motor

 Level 3: When LEGO retired the motors that I talked about above, they released a new one.
 It's called the Power Up Line.
-It requires the use of an app on a phone/tablet/laptop.
-You need the battery box and motors and a phone/tablet app to use.
+The specific unit I'm showing does NOT require the use of an app.
+You need the battery box and motors.

 LEGO Powered Up Battery Hub